cockroachdb/docs/cockroachcloud/connect-to-a-free-cluster.md

     {% include cockroachcloud/download-the-cert-free.md %}

-1. Copy the connection string provided in the **Connect** modal, which will be used to connect your application to CockroachCloud Free (beta).
+1. Copy the connection string provided in the **Connect** modal, which will be used to connect your application to {{ site.data.products.serverless }}.

     <section class="filter-content" markdown="1" data-scope="mac">
     {% include_cached copy-clipboard.html %}